ubsuny/23-Homework7G2/cubic_octagon_configurations.md

 Then applied scipy optimization function using BFGS method ``` res = scipy.optimize.minimize( fun=cluster, x0=vals_init, tol=1e-3, method="BFGS")  ```

-The Green and yellow dots are the initial Na and Cl positions respectively
+Create a 3D graph of the initial and the new positions of Na and Cl ions The Green and yellow dots are the initial Na and Cl positions respectively and the red dots are for Na+ new positions and the blue for Cl- ion

+the potential energy was ``` initial V  : -27.085601041071918 ``` and the final is ```Final potential: -28.235830565026856```

+this means the potential energy per ion pair changed from ~ -6.77 eV to ~ -7.05 eV

+**comparing the old and new positions:** they are approximately simialr to each other:
 ![Unknown-10](https://github.com/yasmensarhan27/23-Homework7G2/assets/38404107/08f1dce8-a122-43d1-ad09-3ee230a07cf3)

+## Octagon Configuration